About New Zealand

 - Used for payroll, supplier and third-party transactions.

 - Available for low-value, regular payments such as utility bills.

 - Processed through BECS same day.

 - Credit and debit cards are the most popular modes of payment by volume, with contactless payments – ‘tap and go’– experiencing the strongest growth with use by 73% of New Zealanders.

 - The main credit card brands are Visa and MasterCard, with American Express and Diners Club also in circulation.
 They are cleared by their own international card schemes.

 - Debit and credit card payments are cleared through CECS.

-- There are two EFTPOS network providers: Paymark (processes 75% of EFTPOS transactions) and EFTPOS New Zealand (processes the remaining 25%).
+- There are two EFTPOS network providers: Paymark (which processes 75% of EFTPOS transactions) and EFTPOS New Zealand (which processes the remaining 25%).